 It is a small guesthouse with a couple of apartments.
 The owner is absolutely adorable and the views from the shared terrace and swimming pool are fantastic!

-Check out latest prices and availability
+Check out photos and availability

 Dobrovo Castle and town